ADA Title II Transition Plan

 States, counties, cities, and public university campuses typically have limited budgets.
 They also have a large number of departments and facilities that offer disparate programs and services to a diverse public.

 Title II acknowledges the operational and organizational complexity of large public entities and the potential cost associated with accessibility alterations.
-The law specifies that public programs and services – but not necessarily every square inch of every facility – must be accessible to people with disabilities.
+The law specifies that public programs and services must be accessible to people with disabilities.
+According to the law, not necessarily every square inch of every facility need be accessible.

-For example, if a park district has multiple golf courses or swimming pools, it can decide which to make accessible.
-Factors such as geographic distribution, availability of public transportation, hours of operation, integrated location, and services provided may figure into the decision.
+For example, a park district may have multiple golf courses or swimming pools.
+It can decide which to make accessible so people with disabilities can participate in those programs and activities.
+Multiple factors influence these decisions in order to achieve program accessibility.
+Geographic distribution, availability of public transportation, hours of operation, integrated location, and services provided are some factors to consider.

-In another example, a public university may relocate a biology course from an inaccessible building to a building on campus that is readily accessible or more suited for reasonable accessibility modifications.
+In another example, a public university finds that a biology course is located in an inaccessible building.
+Moving the course to a building on campus that is readily accessible or more suited for reasonable accessibility modifications is a compliant solution.

-For example, a policy that prohibits animals in public places must be modified to allow people with disabilities who use service animals to access public spaces.
+For example, a city has a policy that prohibits animals in public places.
+This policy must be modified to allow people with disabilities who use service animals to access public spaces.

 Role of accessibility specialists

-Accessibility specialists familiar with ADA Standards have the technical and field experience to identify barriers.
-They can perform thorough facility surveys, interpret conditions, and analyze the resulting data.
-Taking into account the scope, location, frequency of use, and demand for public programs and services, they can recommend reasonable options for removing program barriers.
-Prioritizing and scheduling these measures within capital budgets is the basis for a Transition Plan.
+Accessibility specialists familiar with ADA Standards have the technical and field experience to identify accessibility barriers.
+They can perform thorough facility surveys, interpret conditions, and analyze the resulting data to recommend physical modifications.
+They can also analyze scope, location, frequency of use, and public demand to recommend program and service barrier removal options.
+Prioritizing and scheduling these compliance measures within capital budgets is the basis for a Transition Plan.
+Accessibility specialists can contribute valuable experience to this process.

 Why have a Transition Plan

-It is prudent for Title II parties to update their Transition Plan and Self Evaluation periodically.
-This can be a guide for compliance with current regulations and design standards, such as the 2010 ADA Standards.
-In addition, updates verify that changed policies or emerging technologies are in compliance.
+Not all Title II parties have developed a Transition Plan.
+For those that have, it is prudent for them to update their Transition Plan and Self Evaluation periodically.
+The update can be a guide for compliance with current regulations and design standards, such as the 2010 ADA Standards.
+Additionally, updates verify that changed policies or emerging technologies are in compliance.

 Having an up-to-date Transition Plan in place does not necessarily guarantee that a lawsuit or complaint will not be filed.
 Details of a plan to correct noncompliant conditions necessarily unfold over time.
-However, thoroughly investigating all potential barriers and proactively implementing corrective strategies may reduce the unwelcome surprise of a grievance and the cost of litigation.
+However, being proactive may be advantageous.
+Thoroughly investigating all potential barriers and implementing corrective strategies may reduce the unwelcome possibility of a grievance and costly litigation.

 * Program accessibility, explained in the U.S. Department of Justice Title II Technical Assistance Manual: “A public entity’s services, programs, or activities, when viewed in their entirety, must be readily accessible to and usable by individuals with disabilities.
 This standard, known as “program accessibility,” applies to all existing facilities of a public entity.
 Public entities, however, are not necessarily required to make each of their existing facilities accessible … Public entities may achieve program accessibility by a number of methods.
 In many situations, providing access to facilities through structural methods, such as alteration of existing facilities and acquisition or construction of additional facilities, may be the most efficient method of providing program accessibility.
 The public entity may, however, pursue alternatives to structural changes in order to achieve program accessibility.
 Nonstructural methods include acquisition or redesign of equipment, assignment of aides to beneficiaries, and provision of services at alternate accessible sites.”